 In that first post Chuck talks about his plans for his new creation as well as the parts he intends to use.
 He also shares some secrets for scoring those parts on the cheap using Ebay and Craigslist for example.
 Part 2 of the series goes into more detail on why he chose specific parts and gets down to the nitty gritty of starting to assemble those pieces into a working bicycle.
 Lots of photos help to illustrate the process for anyone following along at home.

-greatly expands on the assembly process as more parts arrive at Casa Vohsen.
+Part 3 greatly expands on the assembly process as more parts arrive at Casa Vohsen.
 So far Chuck is mostly concentrating on putting the frame together at this point, and while it vaguely looks like a bike, we’ll have to wait for more parts to arrive before things really start to fill in.
 That will happen in future blog posts.

 I know there are a lot of readers, like me, who enjoy riding.
 Doesn’t matter if its on a road, a trail or track, as long as we’re on a bike we’ll enjoy it.
 Those cyclists will probably get a kick out of following along with Chuck’s project which is just now starting to take shape.
 Some of you may even want to follow his lead and build a similar bike of your own.